 Juan Contreras is a fine art photographer and oil painter based in Vancouver BC.
 Juan was educated as an Electrical and Systems Engineer and currently works as an IT Professional in Vancouver, B.C.
 Canada.
 In late 2008, he made a decision to pursue his passion for the fine art world and started formal studies at Emily Carr University and extended his art vision attending the photography program at the Langara College.
-Although an artist at heart, Juan divides and extends his time between art and technology.
+Although an artist at heart, Juan currently divides his artistic practice divides and extends his time between art and technology.

 Juan has been exploring figurative paintings expressing ecological concern in his series Conflicted Landscapes, and bas-relief techniques using only oil in his series Cabriole - female dancing figures.